wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 ## Using Maintenance Windows

-A maintenance window is a time window when disruptive operations occur as a result of system maintenance or testing.
-During operations like that, it's pretty likely that alerts fire.
-You can set up a maintenance window to prevent affected alerts from firing.
+A maintenance window defines a time window when disruptive operations occur as a result of system maintenance or testing.
+During such operations, it's likely that alerts will fire.
+You can create a maintenance window to prevent alerts from firing.

-You can close (end) maintenance windows before they are due to end and you can make them longer.
+You can close (end) maintenance windows early or you can make them longer.

 To view and manage maintenance windows, select **Browse > Maintenance Windows**.